aiman-al-masoud/deixiscript/docs/thesis/4-artificial-intelligence.md

 An important point to make is that the Turing Test may represent a sufficient condition for "intelligence" (depending on how the term is defined and always keeping in mind arguments such as Searle's Chinese Room), but passing it certainly isn't a necessary condition for intelligence, very young children offer the perfect example of intelligent beings which may still not be verbally able to express themselves adequately enough to pass the test [ai15](./bib.md#ai15).

-There are a number of variations and alternatives to the Turing Test, such as the Feigenbaum Test (or subject matter expert Turing test), which eliminates the "casual" nature of the open-ended conversational Turing Test from the picture, by stipulating that a computer demonstrate proficency in a specialized area of interest [ai15](./bib.md#ai15) by surpassing an expert of that field.
+There are a number of variations and alternatives to the Turing Test, such as the Feigenbaum Test (or subject matter expert Turing test), which eliminates the "casual" nature of the open-ended conversational Turing Test from the picture, by stipulating that a computer demonstrate proficency in a specialized area of interest [ai15](./bib.md#ai15), this, by surpassing an expert of that field.

 Another alternative is Nicholas Negroponte's variation, where an AI should help a human accomplish goals in the same way a human would [ai15](./bib.md#ai15).